 Although we’ll be examining each of the items below in greater detail via their respective article, here are some highlights you can look forward to:

-- Average executive compensation saw the largest percent increase since the 2010/11 season.
+- The average music director compensation enjoyed the largest percent increase since the reports began in 2005.

 Typically, whenever an organization’s 990 is missing compensation figures for one or more stakeholder and the reason isn’t something easily verified, I reach out to inquire.
 In most cases, the organization promptly responds, confirms the oversight, and provides the information along with any corresponding clarification.

-The goal is to provide a more realistic sense of how often information is missing and confirm an organization’s commitment to the spirit of compensation transparency.
+The goal was to provide a more realistic sense of how often information is missing and confirm an organization’s commitment to the spirit of compensation transparency.
 It turned out to be an enormously effective approach so you expect more of the same this season.

 Curious About Figures From Previous Seasons?